The Ultimate Guide to Green Travel: Reduce Your Footprint

 One of the most important steps in your green travel planning is organizing where you’ll be staying.
 Searching for key things such as price, location, comfort etc. is mandatory of course, however, in the interest of going green, we should start looking at green accommodation.

-Green Hotels are marketed as such, and there are an increasing number of websites that list environmentally friendly hotels, lodges, villas, B&B’s around the world.
+Green Hotels are marketed as such, and there are an increasing number of websites that list environmentally friendly hotels, lodges, villas, and B&Bs around the world.

-Environmentallyfriendlyhotels.com are is a good site to help you find out which hotel has what.
-It’s important to remember though that each of these sites have their own rules and ratings, so it’s worth doing some thorough research to ensure they hotels meet your standards.
+Environmentallyfriendlyhotels.com is a good site to help you find out which hotel has what.
+It’s important to remember, though, that each of these sites has its own rules and ratings, so it’s worth doing some thorough research to ensure the hotels meet your standards.

-Here at Blue Osa, an eco-friendly resort, we pride ourselves on providing solar heated water, farm to tables meals from our organic garden, recycling for our waste and water, not to mention our ongoing promotion of eco-friendly local businesses.
+Here at Blue Osa, an eco-friendly resort, we pride ourselves on providing solar-heated water, farm-to-table meals from our organic garden, recycling our waste and water, and ongoing promotion of eco-friendly local businesses.
 Find out more about Blue Osa’s environmental efforts here.

 During Your Stay – It’s the Little Things

-Once you’ve settled into your new digs, the fun has just begun.
+The fun has just begun once you’ve settled into your new digs.
 Here is a list of simple things you can do to make your stay more eco-friendly, whether you’re staying in a green hotel or not.

 • Switch off – When leaving the room, be sure to turn off the lights, air-conditioning, TV, and other electronic devices

-• Keep it Clean – Do you really need your towels and sheets changed everyday?
-Leave them hanging up neatly, or made up with a note to housekeeping, letting them know not to replace your towels is a step in the right direction.
+• Keep it Clean—Do you really need your towels and sheets changed every day?
+Hanging them neatly or making up a note to housekeeping letting them know not to replace your towels is a step in the right direction.

-• Be sure to Bin it – Get familiar with your hotel’s recycling system and program to ensure you throw the trash (compost, glass bottles, other recyclables) in their right location.
+• Be sure to Bin it—Get familiar with your hotel’s recycling system and program to ensure you throw the trash (compost, glass bottles, and other recyclables) in the correct location.

-• Bring a Bottle – A reusable water bottle seems like a little thing but it’s another positive move.
-This reduces the bottles you buy and subsequently throw away – and also saves money too (and who doesn’t like to save money?!)
+• Bring a Bottle—A reusable water bottle seems small, but it’s another positive move.
+This reduces the bottles you buy and subsequently throw away—and also saves money (and who doesn’t like to save money?!).

 How To Find Green Travel